 Also, there are ligaments that connect the sacrum to the uterus.
 If either are misaligned, it will, in turn, misalign the other.

 Therefore, if one organ is misaligned, it will impinge on the circulation in the area and will lead to a reduction in blood flow, nutrients and oxygen to the abdominal cavity.

 It’s important to note that the reproductive system is the only dispensable organ in the body, choosing to shut down if the body is not functioning optimally, to save impinging on the body’s health.

 What does fertility massage consist of?

-- Maya Abdominal Massage is founded on the ancient Mayan technique of abdominal massage which is an external non-invasive manipulation that aims to encourage the repositioning of internal organs that have shifted and are thereby restricting the flow of blood, lymphatics, nerves and energy.
+- Abdominal Massage is an external non-invasive manipulation that aims to encourage the repositioning of internal organs that have shifted and are thereby restricting the flow of blood, lymphatics, nerves and energy.